-One of these methods of labor induction is a Foley bulb.
+One labor induction method is a Foley bulb.
 Also called a balloon catheter, a Foley bulb can soften, thin, and dilate the cervix.
 This may also cause labor contractions to start.
 Even if this doesn’t directly start contractions, a cervix dilated by a Foley balloon is more susceptible to future contractions of active labor.
-Once your cervix appears ripe for labor, you can move on to other modes of induction.1 Let’s further explore what a foley bulb induction is and whether it may be the right option for you.

 What Is a Foley Bulb?

-Note: There are other types of cervical ripening balloons available designed specifically for ripening your cervix during a labor induction that are not Foley Bulbs.
+Note: There are other types of cervical ripening balloons available that are designed specifically for ripening your cervix during a labor induction that are not Foley Bulbs.
 A commonly used example is the Cook Catheter.11 These balloons can accommodate more saline than traditional Foley catheters.

 How Does a Foley Bulb Work for Labor Induction?